 Then came the corporate scramble.
 Shortly after Wong's screenshots hit social media, she reported that Spotify had quietly updated its app to remove all references to SongDNA.
 Classic move when a feature gets exposed before it's ready for prime time.

 But the evidence was already spreading.
-Technologist Chris Messina to confirm SongDNA's existence by finding additional code references.
+Technologist Chris Messina jumped in to confirm SongDNA's existence by finding additional code references.
 According to Messina's analysis, the feature is designed to "reveal the network of contributors behind songs," allowing users to explore the broader creative ecosystem around any track.